National Space Council: 2017 revival

 In October 2016, Robert Smith Walker and Peter Navarro, two senior policy advisers to GOP presidential candidate Donald Trump, wrote in an op-ed in SpaceNews that if elected, Trump would reinstitute a national space policy council headed by the vice president.
 In the first year of the Trump administration, Vice President Mike Pence indicated that the space council would be re-established, and would have a significant involvement in the direction of America's activities in space.
 On June 30, 2017, President Trump signed an executive order for such a reestablishment.
-The revival of the National Space Council and the drafting of the Executive Order was led by Trump senior advisor Peter J. White.
-Following its re-institution, the council met for the first time on October 5, 2017 at the Smithsonian National Air and Space Museum's Steven F. Udvar-Hazy Center and Space Museum in Chantilly, Virginia.
+The revival of the National Space Council and the drafting of the executive order was led by Trump's senior advisor Peter J. White.
+Following its re-institution, the council met for the first time on October 5, 2017, at the Smithsonian National Air and Space Museum's Steven F. Udvar-Hazy Center and Space Museum in Chantilly, Virginia.

-On December 9, 2020 the 8th and last meeting of the White House National Space Council under the leadership of Vice President Mike Pence took place at Kennedy Space Center (KSC), FL.
+On December 9, 2020, the 8th and last meeting of the White House National Space Council under the leadership of then Vice President Mike Pence took place at Kennedy Space Center (KSC), FL.
 Major announcements were a new National Space Policy and the naming of 18 NASA astronauts on the Artemis Team.
 The executive secretary of the National Space Council was Scott Pace during the Trump Administration.

-List of meetings of the Revived National Space Council chaired by Vice President Mike Pence:
+List of meetings of the Revived National Space Council chaired by then Vice President Mike Pence: